Search Dr. Walt’s Blog

 In my book, SuperSized Kids: How to protect your child from the obesity threat, I predicted that if the current obesity epidemic was not dealt with, that our children could become the first in American history to have a shorter life … Continue reading

 The Wall Street Journal reports that there may be a link between the time an individual spends watching television and his or her risk of death, according to a study published in the journal Circulation.
 Bloomberg News picked up the story, … Continue reading

 A striking new study says almost one in five American four-year-olds is obese, and the rate is alarmingly higher among American Indian children.
 What did the study find and what can you do to protect your children?
+More Information: